Abidoyinsola1/book-library/README.md

 To get a local copy up and running follow these simple example steps.

-- Clone the repository on your local machine
+- clone the repository on your local machine
 - cd into the folder
+- open the cloned folder in your code editor
+- preview in a browser, preferrably Chrome or Firefox

 ## Authors